dstroot/skeleton/README.md

   + **Local Authentication** using Email and Password, with optional email verification step.
 [1]
   + **OAuth 1.0a Authentication** via Twitter
   + **OAuth 2.0 Authentication** via Facebook, Google or GitHub
-  + **Two-factor TOTP Authentication** optional feature for users to enable two-factor authentication.
+  + **Two-factor TOTP and SMS Authentication** optional feature for users to enable two-factor authentication.
 Can be turned off/on via the config file.
 - **Account Management**
   + Gravatar
   + Profile Details